weirdmachine64/kali-docker-mcp/README.md

 # Kali MCP Server

-A Model Context Protocol (MCP) server that provides secure command execution capabilities in a containerized Kali Linux environment for penetration testing and security research.
+A Model Context Protocol (MCP) server that provides command execution capabilities in a containerized Kali Linux environment for semi-automated penetration testing and security research capabilities.

 ## Demo